 Crypto fans will note that “facts” always require trust in a third party.

-Creating “facts” requires deciding which information is important to include.
+Creating “facts” requires deciding which information is important to include — or trusting a third party to make those decisions on your behalf.

 Most approaches to solving the Credibility Crisis assume “facts lead to trust.”
 They say “get the facts, then determine who’s wrong, then censor them.”

-Ideamarket allows the public to establish Trust without relying on a centralized third party — like a media corporation, a government, or the World Health Organization — to tell you who to trust.
+Ideamarket is a trustless, provably fair mechanism for measuring trust.
+It allows the public to establish trust without relying on a centralized third party to tell you who to trust.

 A journalistic article, like a reserve bank note, is a lightweight convenience that invites the holder to redeem it for the promised underlying asset.
 For worldly currencies, it’s gold.
 For epistemic currencies, it’s truth.